Skip to content

 Script Development / Basic Concepts

-In DataFlux Func, there exist some concepts unique to DataFlux Func.
-This document will explain them.
+In DataFlux Func, there are some unique concepts specific to DataFlux Func.
+This document will explain these concepts.

-Script collections, scripts, and functions can be created in "Development / Script Library".
-These are core concepts of DataFlux Func, and the IDs are directly specified by users when creating/writing code.
+Script Set, Script, and Function can be created in "Development / Script Lib".
+They are core concepts of DataFlux Func, and their IDs are directly specified by the user during creation/coding.

-• A "script collection" is a set of several scripts.
-The ID is directly specified by the user upon creation and can only contain scripts.
+• A "Script Set" is a collection of several scripts.
+Its ID is directly specified by the user during creation, and it can only contain scripts.

-• A "script" refers to the Python script itself, which must belong to a certain script collection.
-The ID is directly specified by the user upon creation.
+• A "Script" is the Python script itself, which must belong to a Script Set.
+Its ID is directly specified by the user during creation.

-• A "function" in DataFlux Func specifically refers to the top-level function decorated with the @DFF.API(...) decorator, which can be called as an entry point by synchronous/asynchronous APIs, scheduled tasks, and other modules.
+• A "Function" in DataFlux Func specifically refers to the top-level function decorated by the @DFF.API(...) decorator.
+It can be used as the entry function for calls by Func API, Cron Job, etc.

-A script collection is similar to a folder, but this "folder" is unrelated to typical Python coding folders.
+A Script Set is similar to a folder, but this "folder" is unrelated to folders in general Python coding.

-When coding in DataFlux Func, you will frequently encounter the IDs of script collections, scripts, and functions, and these IDs are closely related.
+When coding in DataFlux Func, you will frequently deal with the IDs of Script Sets, Scripts, and Functions, and these IDs are closely related.

-Relationship Between Script Collection, Script, and Function IDs
+Relationship Between Script Set, Script, and Function IDs

-According to the hierarchy of script collections, scripts, and functions, the ID of a lower-level concept always includes the ID of its upper-level concept.
+According to the hierarchical relationship of Script Set, Script, and Function, the ID of a lower-level concept must include the ID of the higher-level concept.

-Assume there exists a script collection with the ID demo.
-Then all scripts belonging to this collection must start with demo__ (double underscores).
+Assume there is a Script Set with an ID of demo.
+Then all scripts belonging to this Script Set must start with demo__ (double underscores).

-Furthermore, assume that under this script collection, there is a script with the ID demo__test, which contains a function def hello(...).
-The ID of this function would then be demo__test.hello.
+Further assume that there is a Script with an ID of demo__test under this Script Set, and it contains a function def hello(...).
+The ID of this function will be demo__test.hello.

 Script demo__test